Rejoice greatly, O daughter of Zion!

 Blessed is the one who comes in the name of the Lord

-Palm Sunday is not the only appearance of Psalm 118 this week.
-Psalm 118 will mark the next few days, and its use is significant.
+This won’t be the only appearance of Psalm 118 this week.
 Not only does the crowd shout it to Jesus, Jesus will quote it as He confronts the Pharisees, and in all likelihood Psalm 118 will be sung by Jesus the evening before He dies.

-The ongoing use this week of Psalm 118 is significant because Psalm 118 is a Passover psalm.
-It was a psalm sung in remembrance and praise to God for delivering His people from their slavery to the Egyptians.
+The ongoing use this week of the psalm is significant because Psalm 118 is a Passover psalm.
+It was sung in remembrance and praise to God for delivering His people from their slavery to the Egyptians.
 It’s one of six psalms, Psalms 113–118, known as the Egyptian Hallel,1 traditionally sung at Passover.

 James Tissot, The Procession in the Streets of Jerusalem (Le cortège dans les rues de Jérusalem) Brooklyn Museum.